sergeyklay/cpp-project-template/README.md

 [![Build Status][build badge]][build link]
 [![Analysis Status][analysis badge]][analysis link]

-This repository contains my personal boilerplate for C++ project.
+This repository contains my personal boilerplate for C++ projects.

+You can generate a new repository with the same directory structure and files as an existing repository.
+For more see:

+- [Creating a repository from a template][gh-template]

+## Features

+- Sources, headers and mains separated in distinct folders
+- [Modern CMake][modern-cmake] for much easier compiling
+- Continuous testing with GitHub Actions on al modern OSes, with support for C++17.
+- **[TODO]** Setup for tests using Google Test
+- **[TODO]** Code coverage reports, including automatic upload to Codecov.io
+- **[TODO]** Code documentation with Doxygen

+## Project Structure and Tools

 - Type: Shared Library
   - `so` file on Linux